xrecoba/VS-ReSharper-shortcuts/README.md

   - Surround with if
   - Un/Fold region, Fold all.
   - Ctrl Alt + F7 Go to related files
+  - Ctrl+Shift+V to open the last recently copied texts and paste one.

 - Shift delete (cut whole line)
 - Format code (Ctrl + k + d)